MahxNotes/Learner-Interface/User Cognitive Interface Styles.md

 - Think of how a primate

+### An Additional General Remark on User Learning Styles

+   - Of course there are objective reasons for the use of wide or narrow lenses.
+Just as this is true in framing pictures with a camera, it is true in framing learning challenges with the mind.
+Still, different people have different preferences which will come strongly into play in many different situations.
+One of those will likely be in choosing productivity apps.

 # Basically all Microsoft products, for example, are built on a linear sequential cognitive organizational style.